Architectural and urban project

 C - CCA-P704 Already here: Resources, Transformation, ConstructionCCA

-ManagerCo-responsibleLearning objectivesDÉJÀ LA : RESSOURCES, TRANSFORMATION, CONSTRUCTION – ‘Better with less’
+ManagerLearning objectivesALREADY HERE: RESOURCES, TRANSFORMATION, CONSTRUCTION – ‘Better with less’

 Our approach is interdisciplinary, with regular contributions from Sylvain Ebodé, architect and engineer, who teaches at the STA.

-Modest and resilient, our approach revolves around the notion of “frugality in energy, materials and technicality”, in response to the “Manifesto for a happy and creative frugality” and the injunctions of the IPCC, considering that all architecture already built has an interest: to avoid unnecessary “carbon” expenditure induced by demolition, elimination and reconstruction.
+Modest and resilient, it revolves around the notion of “frugality in energy, matter and technicality”, in response to the “Manifesto for a happy and creative frugality” and the injunctions of the IPCC, considering that all architecture already built has an interest: to avoid unnecessary “carbon” expenditure induced by demolition, elimination and reconstruction.
 Over and above the obvious environmental benefits of working on “ordinary” built heritage, this will also give you the opportunity to refine your thinking through concrete exploration of the spatial, constructive, environmental, social and historical aspects of the places in which you’ll be working.

 Anne Lacaton: says “Demolition is an easy, short-term decision.
 It’s a waste of many things – a waste of energy, a waste of material and a waste of history.
 What’s more, it has a very negative social impact.
 For us, it’s an act of violence.”